kubernetes/enhancements/keps/sig-apps/3850-backoff-limits-per-index-for-indexed-jobs/README.md

 ## Summary

-This KEP extends the indexed job API to support indexed jobs where each index is independent, and a failed index does not cause the other indices to automatically clean up.
+This KEP extends the Job API to support indexed jobs where the backoff limit is per index, and the Job can continue execution despite some of its indexes failing.

 ## Motivation

-Currently, the indices of an indexed job share a single backoff limit.
+Currently, the indexes of an indexed job share a single backoff limit.
-When the job reaches this shared backoff limit, the job controller marks the entire job as failed, and the resources are cleaned up, including indices that have yet to run to completion.
+When the job reaches this shared backoff limit, the job controller marks the entire job as failed, and the resources are cleaned up, including indexes that have yet to run to completion.

-As a result, the current implementation does not cover the situation where the workload is truly embarrassingly parallel and each index is completely independent of other indices.
+As a result, the current implementation does not cover the situation where the workload is truly embarrassingly parallel and each index is independent of other indexes.

 For instance, if indexed jobs were used as the basis for a suite of long-running integration tests, then each test run would only be able to find a single test failure.